 9. Cafés & Restaurants in Dublin

 Irland is definitively not famous for culinary delicacies.
 When I think of Irish food things like Irish Stew or Black Pudding pop into my head and I don´t like both.
 Therefore, I was pretty surprised about the great food in Dublin.
 For breakfast I can recommend the Busyfeet & Coco Cafe or The Good Food Store.
 For dinner the Italian restaurant La Gondola in the Temple Bar area is great.
-Diagonally opposite there is the Oliver St. John Gogarty pub, which leads me to my next point.
+Diagonally opposite there is the Oliver St. John Gogarty pub.

 10. Walk Around the City Center